Michigan Senior Assistance Programs, Benefits, and Grants (2026)

 Services Provided:

-• Referrals to appropriate legal aid organizations
+• Referrals to appropriate legal aid or community resources

 • Help understanding legal documents and notices

-• Guidance on benefits applications and appeals
+• Guidance on benefits issues and next steps

-Michigan Legal Aid
+Michigan Legal Aid / Michigan Legal Help

-• Healthcare access and insurance problems
+• Healthcare access and coverage disputes

 Long-Term Care Ombudsman